btclaw/btclaw-miner/README.md

 Minting ends permanently.
 NXS can only be transferred, never created again.

 **Q: Which wallets support NEXUS?**
-The NEXUS Reactor handles minting.
-Transfer support will follow as Indexer infrastructure matures.
+The Reactor generates BIP39-standard wallets compatible with UniSat, OKX Wallet, Sparrow, and any BIP86-compliant wallet.
+Transfer support follows as Indexer infrastructure matures.

+**Q: Does it work with Bitcoin Core 30.x?**
+Yes.
+The Reactor auto-detects the XOR obfuscation key introduced in Bitcoin Core 30.0 and decrypts `blk*.dat` files transparently.

+**Q: What is the minimum fee rate?**
+0.1 sat/vB.
+You can set any fee rate when minting.

 ---